-A student-initiated Bachelor of Fine Arts degree is subject to the above guidelines and is planned jointly by the student, her adviser, and the directors or deans who represent the primary disciplines that will comprise the major.
+A student-initiated Bachelor of Fine Arts degree is subject to the above guidelines and is planned jointly by the student, her adviser, and the directors or deans who represent the primary disciplines that the major will comprise.
 Declaration forms and guidelines are available in the Office of the Registrar.